 Click below to view the curriculum expectations across the year groups for Science:

 Click below to view our Scientists Overview for all year groups:

 British Science Week

 As part of British Science Week all year groups undertook an adventurous investigation or exploration.
-Year groups then provided evidence of the sessions completed in a class journal.
-Have a browse at the galleries below to see some of the work completed:
+Have a browse at the galleries below to see some of the work we did:

 DNA Science Workshop delivered by Liverpool University students